 Stage 1: Telephone interviews of eligible candidates.

 Stage 2: The Shortlisted candidates appear for MICA’s FPM Admission Test.
-The FPM Admission Test is a three-day process organised on the MICA campus, comprising of the Written Test (WT), a Group Discussion (GD), an Individual Presentation (IP) and a Personal Interview (PI).
+The FPM Admission Test is a three-day process organised on the MICA campus, comprising of the Written Test (WT), an Individual Presentation (IP) and a Personal Interview (PI).

 Candidates appearing for the admission test will be provided lodging and boarding at the MICA campus.